Camberwell College of Arts: History

-Research

-Camberwell is part of the University of the Arts London and its Research Network (RNUAL), which also includes Central Saint Martins College of Art and Design, Chelsea College of Art and Design, London College of Communication and London College of Fashion.

 Affiliations

-Camberwell and its sister colleges Chelsea College of Art and Design and Wimbledon College of Art makes up CCW, a three college model that allows sharing of resources between colleges.
+Camberwell and its sister colleges Chelsea College of Arts and Wimbledon College of Arts makes up CCW, a three-college model that allows sharing of resources between colleges.
 CCW combined their foundation courses from the academic year starting in September 2011, and bases them at the Wilson Road campus in Camberwell.

 Peckham Platform

 Peckham Platform is a public gallery dedicated to location-specific artwork made locally.
 Originally known as Peckham Space and part of Camberwell, in 2013 it became an independent charity.